3vincent/nextcloud-back/README.md

 This bash script makes a full backup of a nextcloud installation on a LAMP Stack Server.
 The script is following the [official guide](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/backup.html).

 There are a few requirements: `tar` `gzip` `pv` `du` `php` need to be installed on your system.
-Depending on you database configuration you will also need to have `mysqldump` or `pg_dump` installed
+Depending on your database configuration you will also need to have `mysqldump` or `pg_dump` installed

 ## Installation